apehex/tokun/articles/unicode.md

 Still, there is a lot to improve too:

 - brittle: the embedding values are very precise and they are separated by `1 / 0x40000 = 3.8147-06` only
-- linearity: the embeddings are regularly spaced even though certain codepoints have very different meanings from their neighbors
+- linear: the embeddings are regularly spaced even though certain codepoints have very different meanings from their neighbors
-- size: there are 262144 "basic" elements, which is *not* an improvement over regular vocabularies
+- expensive: there are 262144 "basic" elements, which is **not** an improvement over regular vocabularies

 ### Byte Embeddings

-Unicode codepoints can be split further into bytes:
+The decomposition can be pushed further: the 32 bits of each Unicode codepoint can be split into bytes.

 | Position  | Chunk         | UTF-32-BE                                                     | Embeddings                                                                |
 | --------- | ------------- | ------------------------------------------------------------- | ------------------------------------------------------------------------- |